opencadc-metadata-curation/collection2caom2/README.md

 1. In an exposure where the position is not relevant and only the energy and time is relevent for discovery, the easiest correct thing to do is to leave naxis, energyAxis, and timeAxis all null: the same plane metadata should be generated and that should be valid.
 The most correct thing to do would be to set naxis=2, positionAxis1=1, positionAxis2=2 (to indicate image) and then use a suitable coordiante system description that meant "this patch of the inside of the dome" or maybe some description of the pixel coordinate system (because wcs kind of treats the sky and the pixels as two different systems)...
 I don't know how to do that and it adds very minimal value (it allows Plane.position.dimension to be assigned a value).

+1. When there is no spatialWCS, setting naxis, position_axis_1, and position_axis_2 values to null allows services to know that they can't do WCS-based cutouts.
+The pixel-based cutouts will still work as they do not use that information.

 #### SubIntervals

 1. SubIntervals are subject to the check "sorted by increasing value, so sample[i].upper < sample[i+1].lower"